Cân y Gwynt

 An introductory workshop to singing the wind in the old tongue

-Or perhaps you've tried to tap into your creativity, your intuition, your inspired voice, but it feels blocked.
-Like you're reaching for something just beyond your grasp.
+Or perhaps you've tried to tap into your creativity, intuition, and inspired voice, but it feels blocked.
+Like you're reaching for something just beyond your grasp, the words are right there on the tip of your tongue and you just cant quite get them out...

-I see you.
+I see youooooo!
 And I'm here to tell you that what you're seeking isn't lost.
-It's waiting.
-And this workshop is your invitation to remember.
+It's just there waiting, and this workshop is your invitation to tap in and remember.

 Click the button below to join us.